Angrypuncake/MazeBuilderV1/README.md

 // and so on...
 ```

-### SELECTING & DELETING
+### Selecting & Deleting
 - Select any of the instances listed on the right.
 It'll highlight the corresponding wall on the screen so you know what walls you are about to delete.
 - After selecting an instance and the corresponding wall is highlighted, click the 'Delete selected' button.

+### Rotating
+- The block that you are currently holding can be rotated with `r`.
+This will swap its width and height.
+Usefull for quickly building walls.

-### UNDO
+### Undo
 - Ctrl + Z will undo the last action, if it was to delete a block, it will restore the deleted block.
 If it was to place a block, it will then delete the block.
 - Re-doing (using Ctrl + y) will be added soon.

-### UPLOADING
+### Loading
-- If you want to upload your own walls to the editor, use the UPLOAD DATA BUTTON.
+- If you want to load your own walls to the editor, use the UPLOAD DATA BUTTON.
 This takes a txt file containing examples like:
 ```C
 insertAndSetFirstWall(&head, 0, 625, 375, 10, 100);
 insertAndSetFirstWall(&head, 1, 535, 465, 100, 10);